 Shorter duration of surgery

 Good clinical improvement with Levodopa.

-Deep Brain Stimulation Surgery in Delhi NCR is performed with the patient awake to facilitate feedback as to the beneficial and adverse effects of microstimulation and macrostimulation.
+Surgery is usually performed with the patient awake to facilitate feedback as to the beneficial and adverse effects of micro-stimulation and macro-stimulation.
 First, a stereotactic head frame is fixed to the skull to establish a 3D coordinate system.
 This is carried out by making the local area numb.

 With this head frame in place MRI of the brain is done to calculate the coordinates of the target for stimulation.
 During surgery, electrical activity is recorded at the approximate target site and analysed.
 While being operated, you would be asked to do multiple motor movements to assess the stimulation effects and side effects.
 The target nucleus has some characteristic pattern of electrical activity that can be picked up by the recording electrodes.
 The stimulating electrode is passed to the designated target as identified by electrical recordings.
 Subsequently the patient is put under general anaesthesia, to place the battery under the skin and connect it to the electrodes through a tunnel under the skinBattery for the stimulation may be either rechargeable, or non rechargeable.
 The battery usually lasts between 2 and 5 years.
 The battery life varies depending on the settings needed to control your symptoms.